placidanomaly/HPPrimeSightReduction/README.md

 ![Calculation results](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output1.png)

-11. The calculator will then display the usual 4 parameters of the line of position: LOP register, distance *a* from the LOP either *TOWARD* or *AWAY* from the body, azimuth *Zn* to the body, and the assumed position latitude and longitude as entered (no correction of assumed position is necessary here because fractional LHA and Zn can easily be handled by the calculator).
+11. The calculator will then display the usual 4 parameters of the line of position: LOP register, distance *a* from the LOP either *TOWARD* or *AWAY* from the body, azimuth *Zn* to the body, and the DR position latitude and longitude as entered (no correction of DR position to an assumed position is necessary here because the calculator can easily handle fractional LHA and Zn).
 These parameters enable plotting of the line of position.

 ![LOP parameters](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output2.png)